jomorlier/ScientificComputing/README.md

 ## System Identification
+In autonomy during october
-Play with livescript in autonomy [For Flexible Aircraft Course] Have a look to [Course2](https://github.com/jomorlier/ScientificComputing/blob/master/SystemIdentification/Course2.md)
+Play with 3 livescripts [For Flexible Aircraft Course] Have a look to [Course2](https://github.com/jomorlier/ScientificComputing/blob/master/SystemIdentification/Course2.md)

 ## Python Programming